• Skip to primary navigation

 While it might be tempting to season your baby's food, especially when making purees, it's best to wait until your baby is a little older before introducing any additives other than breast milk, formula, or a little added butter during cooking.

-Remember that babies have sensitive tummies and their digestive systems may not be ready to handle things like chili and other spicy substances.
-Skip the salt & pepper too - they're unnecessary during infancy.
+Remember that babies have sensitive tummies and their digestive systems may not be ready to handle things like chili and other spicy ingredients.
+Skip the salt & pepper too – they’re unnecessary during infancy.

 How to thaw and reheat frozen baby food?